Jinzi860209/ETL-Project/README.md

 ## Challenges:

-* Total number of countries did not match from the core world happiness dataset and other datasets
+* Total number of countries from the world happiness dataset was less than and other datasets

+* We wanted to use more years but only went with 2015 due to other datasets

 * Countries with symbols in their name